psychogun/psychogun.github.io/docs/linux/Stratum-1-NTP-Server-using-Raspberry-Pi.md

 ---
 # Stratum 1 NTP Server using Raspberry Pi
 {: .no_toc }
-This is how I used a GPS ~~USB dongle~~ HAT (Hardware Attached on Top) connected to a Raspberry Pi 3 to work stand-alone/and or with a secure (NTPSec) Internet server, to provide a NTP service on my network.
+This is how I used a GPS HAT (Hardware Attached on Top) connected to a Raspberry Pi 3 to work stand-alone/and or with a secure (NTPSec) Internet server, to provide a NTP service on my network.
 The Raspberry Pi 3 now works as a Stratum 1 NTP server [https://timetoolsltd.com/ntp/what-is-a-stratum-1-time-server/](https://timetoolsltd.com/ntp/what-is-a-stratum-1-time-server/).

-I used this is conjunction with my PfSense firewall and should the GPS fail, I have configured a fallback of which the Raspberry Pi will pull time through `NTPSec`.
-NTPSec provides a secure method of retrieving time from public ntp servers with the help of TLS.
+I used the signal from the GPS in conjunction with my PfSense firewall and should the GPS fail, I have configured a fallback of which the Raspberry Pi will pull time through `NTPSec`. `NTPSec` provides a secure method of retrieving time from public ntp servers with the help of TLS.
+You will find plenty of useful information in the Acknowledgments section, but I suggest you start with reading this excellent blogpost: [https://blog.cloudflare.com/secure-time/](https://blog.cloudflare.com/secure-time/).

-~~Please realize that connecting a consumer-grade (designed for location, not for time keeping) GPS unit over USB serial does not have the accuracy of “proper” GPS synchronization due to significant and inconsistent delays in the serial line itself, as well as in the USB system.
-Your notion of time will likely be delayed by tens of milliseconds if not hundreds of milliseconds.~~

-~~Any such-configured NTP server certainly can serve as a backup for local timekeeping when Internet connectivity is not available, but should never be advertised on the Internet as a Stratum 1 clock.~~
+Please realize that connecting a consumer-grade (designed for location, not for time keeping) GPS unit over USB serial does not have the accuracy of “proper” GPS synchronization due to significant and inconsistent delays in the serial line itself, as well as in the USB system.
+Your notion of time will likely be delayed by tens of milliseconds if not hundreds of milliseconds.
+Any such-configured NTP server certainly can serve as a backup for local timekeeping when Internet connectivity is not available, but should never be advertised on the Internet as a Stratum 1 clock.

 Proper GPS synchronization uses a PPS output (or similar) from the device, fed directly into an interrupt-generating line, for example a GPIO or parallel port.
 A GPSDO (GPS Disciplined Oscillator) is typically used which locks a temperature-compensated oscillator to the GPS time and provides a stable, reliable reference.